Does anyone read the fine print of an insurance policy? Not many!

 BY ALISON TOBIN ..Sacbee.com

-Your home is likely the largest investment you’ll make in your lifetime, and it’s financially smart to make sure you protect it.
+Your home is likely the largest investment you’ll make in your lifetime, and it’s financially savvy to protect it.

 Get the Lowest Interest Rate, Fees, and Fastest Service